MiniCodeMonkey/codemonkey.io/content/posts/2019-05-01-how-we-collect-metrics.md

 * `tcp`: [Runs a local TCP server](https://fluentbit.io/documentation/0.14/input/tcp.html) that allows us to track custom events.
 * `cpu`, `mem`, `exec`: These track CPU, Memory and Disk Usage every 60 seconds.
 We are using `exec` for disk usage because the built-in fluentbit input method tracks disk activity rather than available diskspace.
+* `exec`: The last `exec` input is used to fetch the labels of one of the running docker containers.
+We're using this to monitor what version of the server that we are running.
-* `health`: Is a simple health check that checks that port 80 is responding
+* `health`: Is a simple health check that checks that port 80 is responding.

 ### Filters